EarlyMssElectronicLibrary/sp-boxer/data/01_ReadMe.md

 # Sinai Palimpsests Project Digital Release
-# README Document for @SHELFMARK@
+# README Document for @SHELF_MARK@

 Authors:

  - Doug Emery
  - Michael Phelps

-## PILOT NOTES
+## HELLO

-Thank you for participating in the Sinai Palimpsests Project's pilot phase.
+Thank you for participating in the Sinai Palimpsests Project.

-Please note that, because this is a Pilot, some compromises have been made in the assembly of this data set.
+Please note that our delivery methods are still in development and some compromises have been made in the assembly of this data set.

-While these are first-quality images, they are an arbitrarily selected subset of the processed data.
+While these are first-quality images, they are a selected subset of the processed image data.
 For any given folio, project scientists generate a standard set of 28 images, and may generate over 40 images in total.
-Of those possible 40 images, typically only a few are optimally useful for reading the undertext, but we generate images to cover a range of permutations and results.
-As a part of our Pilot effort we are sharing with you a selection of the core 28 images that most often render the best results, these are the nine "KTK" images in each image folder.
-We also include a number of custom processed images.
-Our goal in making these selections is two-fold: to discover the utility of the selected images for text characterization and to choose a number of images that will provide ample views for deciphering the text and will also be manageable in its size.
+Of those possible 40 images, typically only a few are optimally useful for reading the undertext.
+We generate images to cover a range of permutations and results.
-One alternative, one we chose against, would be to provide 28 to 40 or more images of each folio.
+Within the Data directory here is the first core selection of images.
+Supplemental images may be provided in the ResearchContrib directory.
+If you find texts that are particularly difficult to read with the core selections, you may want to look for alternates in the ResearchContrib directory.

-We are interested in your opinion of the image quality and of the number of images provided, whether (as Goldilocks would put it) it is too big, too small, or just right.
+We are interested in your opinion of the image quality and of the number of images we provide.

-The selected images are in the "core" data and can be found in the 'Data' folder.
-These are supplemented by the remainder of the custom images, which have been placed in the data set's 'ResearchContrib/Data' directory.

-Also, please note that there may be inaccuracies in this ReadMe file.

-## 1 Sinai Palimpsest: @SHELFMARK@
+## 1 Sinai Palimpsest: @SHELF_MARK@

 This data set contains JPEG images of a manuscript imaged under the Sinai Palimpsests Project.
 The purpose of this data set is to provide support for